kubitodev/traefik-cloudflared-source-ip/README.md

         - "1.1.1.1/24"
 ```

 And after that, you can inject the middleware in an ingress route and follow the Traefik logs to see what happens upon executing a request.
+The source IP will be the first one that is not included in any of the CIDRs passed as the `excludedNets` parameter.
+The evaluation of the `X-Forwarded-For` or `Cf-Connecting-Ip` IPs will go from the last to the first one.

+You can simply leave the `excludedNets` parameter as default if you wish.

 ## License